-Our arguments in this paper do not necessarily imply that SOEs per se are preferable.
+$^{2}$ Our arguments in this paper do not imply that SOEs are preferable.
 Rather, the crucial lesson learned from China is that fiscal policies matter while purely monetary policies do not in eliminating a coordination-failure crisis.

-The United States adopted both fiscal and monetary stimulus programs.
-Its fiscal package included the Economic Stimulus Act (ESA) of 2008 and the American Recovery and Reinvestment Act (ARRA) of 2009.
-The ESA was \$152 billion (about 1 per cent of GDP) and was used mainly to provide temporary tax relief for individuals and businesses.
-The ARRA totaled about \$862 billion and was spread over 10 years (about 0.5 per cent of GDP per year).
+&lt;sup>3The fiscal stimulus packages in the United States included the Economic Stimulus Act (ESA) of 2008 and the American Recovery and Reinvestment Act (ARRA) of 2009.
+The ESA was \$152 billion (about 1 percent of GDP) and was used mainly to provide temporary tax relief for individuals and businesses.
+The ARRA totaled about \$862 billion and was spread over 10 years (about 0.5 percent of GDP per year).
 The actual increase in government purchases of goods and services was even smaller.
-Using data from the Bureau of Economic Analysis, Cogan and Taylor (2010) found that the government purchases through the 2nd quarter of 2010 has been only 2 per cent of the ARRA (about \$17 billion).
+Using data from the Bureau of Economic Analysis, Cogan and Taylor (2010) found that the government purchases through the 2nd quarter of 2010 has been only 2 percent of the ARRA (about \$17 billion).
 They blame governments at the state and local levels for the failure to increase their purchases of goods and services (instead they reduced borrowing and increased transfer payments).
-Thus, the U.S. fiscal stimulus packages were effectively very small, in sharp contrast to its monetary stimulus packages: Total asset purchases were 8.7 per cent of GDP between 2008 and 2010 and this value increased to about 22 per cent in 2013 (see, e.g. Fawley and Neely, 2013).
+Thus, the U.S. fiscal stimulus packages were effectively very small, in sharp contrast to its monetary stimulus packages: Total asset purchases were 8.7 percent of GDP between 2008 and 2010 and this value increased to about 22 percent in 2013 (see, e.g., Fawley and Neely, 2013).